Business rates information

 We regularly get requests for information on Business Rates (or NNDR), therefore, we have decided to publish this information and update it at regular intervals.

-A request for updated information in advance of when the next update is due will normally be refused under Section 22 of the Freedom of Information Act 2000 on the grounds that it is information that we hold with the intention of publishing at a specific date.
+A request for updated information in advance of when the next update is due will normally be refused under Section 22 of the Freedom of Information Act 2000 on the grounds that it is information that we hold with the intention of publishing at a future date.

 If you are not able to find the information you require on this page, take a look at our disclosure log, where we publish responses from previous Freedom of Information Act 2000 and Environmental Information Regulations 2004 requests.